sheeptechnologies/crader/docs/index.md

 ## Key notes

 - Semantic tagging via Tree-sitter queries is currently provided for Python, JavaScript, and TypeScript.
 - SCIP relations require the relevant SCIP tools to be installed and on PATH.
-SCIP is currently the bottleneck for file-incremental indexing; see [Roadmap](roadmap.md) for the Mycelium replacement plan.
 - The indexer always uses PostgreSQL; SQLite is intended for local experiments and tests.
 You can implement additional storage providers by extending the `GraphStorage` interface.

 ## Documentation